poproar/Barnabas-Instructors-Guide/ngss/index.md

 # Day 12 of 16 - The Buzzer
 > Suggested Time:  60-75 minutes

-## Science and Engineering Practices:
-Planning and Carrying Out Investigations: Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence, using fair tests in which variables are controlled and the number of trials considered.
-(3-5-ETS1-3)
+## Lesson Overview

 ## Disciplinary Core Ideas
 - ETS1.C: Optimizing the Design Solution: Different solutions need to be tested in order to determine which of them best solves the problem, given the criteria and the constraints.
 (3-5-ETS1-3)

+### Science and Engineering Practices
+- Planning and Carrying Out Investigations: Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence, using fair tests in which variables are controlled and the number of trials considered.
+(3-5-ETS1-3)

-## Cross-Cutting Concepts:
+### Cross-Cutting Concepts
-Science is a Human Endeavor: Science affects everyday life.
+- Science is a Human Endeavor: Science affects everyday life.
 (4-PS3-4)

 ## Learning Target
 We will transfer our previous coding skills toward coding a buzzer to buzz at different frequencies to create music.